 “The George Washington is the most splendid of all Manhattan bridges.
 The view east features Riverside Drive and the Henry Hudson Parkway with their constant stream of cars.
 To the south, the ribbons of Manhattan’s highways are lost in the thickening cluster of roofs, but on a clear day, the play of the sun through its Himalayan towers, the funnels of great ocean-going liners in the Hudson River docks, and the smoking chimneys of New Jersey industrial towns are easily discernible.”5

-That notion that the Agency envisioned the George itself as a destination and site of grand celebrations,6 is supported by their reporting of pedestrian tolls from opening day.
+That notion that the Agency envisioned the George as a site of grand celebrations,6 and source of revenue is supported by their reporting of pedestrian tolls from opening day.

 “20,000 pedestrians paid 10 cents per person to walk across the George Washington Bridge on its first full day of operation.”7